 Below is our breakdown of the pluses and minuses of some common air duct cleaning tools.

 An air whip thrashes around inside the air duct.
 It makes contact with the duct surface, effectively removing the built-up dirt.
-The air whip bristles also have nozzles that blow air forward towards the vacuum suction.
+The air whip’s bristles also have nozzles that blow air forward towards the vacuum suction.

 An air whip is best used to clean light to medium dirt accumulation in small and medium ductwork.

-- Cleans better than reverse balls
+- Cleans better than an air gun

-Rotary brush systems (only used on metal ducts)
+Rotary brush systems

 A rotary brush system removes accumulated dirt by knocking it off aggressively with rotating brush bristles.
 You can use it to clean all types of small and medium-size ductwork.